-Controlled access points shall be designed to accommodate a person using a wheelchair or scooter. (e.g., Where turnstiles are used, an adjacent accessible gate shall be provided in compliance with 4.1.7.)
+Where provided, controlled access points shall be designed to accommodate a person using a wheelchair or scooter. (e.g., Where turnstiles are used, an adjacent accessible gate shall be provided in compliance with 4.1.7.)

-Level seating areas shall be provided beside sports fields for spectators or participants with disabilities.
+Where provided, level seating areas shall be provided beside sports fields for spectators or participants with disabilities.